 Bear Bells, can help warn wildlife and other people that you and your dog are around.
 One of the best ways to avoid a bear attack is to prevent surprising them.
 While bear bells are a helpful aid, they aren’t completely foolproof.
 Make sure you check for announcements on bear activity before camping or hiking, make extra noise around places bears like to frequent, and travel during daylight hours to prevent an encounter.
 You can check out more bear safety tips here.

 Safety lights clip onto your dog’s leash so that he can remain visible at night, which can come in handy for passing vehicles to see your dog or for you to find him if he happens to get loose.
 LED Collar Lights are bright and easily attach to any collar or harness.

 Be a responsible camper and hiker with your dog.
 Just because you’re in the wild, doesn’t mean you should let your duties slide.
 Keep poop bags on hand to pick up what your dog leaves behind so that other campers or hikers don’t have to see or smell it.

 It’s probably going to be hot during the day at your campsite.
-A cooling bandana, can help keep your pet cool for hours, so it’s an excellent no-fuss product for the campground or while on a hike.
-Remember not to exercise your dog too much in the heat of the day (from 10AM-4PM) and choose a campsite with shade or make your own with a shade tent or umbrella.
+Dog cooling products, can help keep your pet cool for hours, so they are excellent for the campground or while on a hike.
+Remember not to exercise your dog too much in the heat of the day (from 11AM-4PM) and choose a campsite with shade or make your own with a shade tent or umbrella.